Reese's Peanut Butter Cups: Marketing and advertising

-In the 1970s and 1980s, a series of commercials were run for Reese's Peanut Butter Cups featuring situations in which two people, one eating peanut butter and one eating chocolate, collided.
+In the 1970s and 1980s, a series of commercials directed by Jordan Brady were run for Reese's Peanut Butter Cups featuring situations in which two people, one eating peanut butter and one eating chocolate, collided.
 One person would exclaim, "You got your peanut butter on my chocolate!" and the other would exclaim, "You got your chocolate in my peanut butter!"
 They would then sample the mixture and remark on the great taste, tying in with the slogan "Two great tastes that taste great together."

 In the 1990s, the product's slogan was: "There's no wrong way to eat a Reese's."

 Reese's was an associate sponsor of NASCAR Cup Series drivers Mark Martin (1994) and Kevin Harvick (2007–2010).

+Chicago Sky player Angel Reese became an official brand ambassador for Reese's after fans' enthusiasm for the idea.
+A customized basketball jersey with Reese's Peanut Butter Cups colors and her name and Chicago Sky number was designed.